hiesabx/reservoirflow/docs/source/research_development/collaboration/individuals/individuals.rst

 Individuals
 ===========

-We are looking to collaborate with individuals.
+We are looking to collaborate with professional individuals.

 .. toctree::
     :maxdepth: 2